 Easy Indian Tamarind sauce to serve with Samosa, Onion Bhaji, and Pakora – just like the one from your favorite Indian restaurants.
 This delicious homemade tamarind dipping sauce is so easy to make, that you will never go back to buying store-bought sauce again!

 TAMARIND CHUTNEY FROM SCRATCH

-I have already shared recipes for Green Coriander Mint Chutney and Yogurt Mint Sauce in my earlier posts.
+I have already shared recipes for Green Coriander Mint Chutney, creamy coriander sauce and Yogurt Mint Sauce in my earlier posts.
 Have you tried them?
 Other than these, one other dip, I absolutely love is this Tamarind Chutney.
 It’s so so good that I always have them stored in my refrigerator.

 This is one of the most classic Tamarind Chutney, that is prepared from scratch with ease.
 It has got Tamarind, Jaggery ( No refined sugar), water and ground spice powders.
 Serve this Tamarind Dipping Sauce with your favorite appetizers like Onion Bhaji or Vegetable Pakora or even Samosa’s.
 It is also delicious to serve with Chaat recipes ( Indian street food ).

 Supermarkets like Tesco, Sainsbury’s sell East End Tamarind Sauce or Maggi Tamarina Sauce.
 Honestly, these sauces are good only for a quick fix, but no way near to the restaurant-like version or the tasty Indian street vendor version.
 Store-bought Tamarind Sauces also have preservatives and additives to keep them fresh for long.
 Plus they are far too tart in taste.